ibm-messaging/mq-metric-samples/README.md

 by the `rediscoverInterval` parameter.

 ### Queue Manager Statistics Events
-An experimental alternative to the published resource statistics for queue and many queue manager metrics is to use the Statistics Events messages.
-The collection of metrics from these events has been enabled for the OpenTelemetry, JSON and Prometheus collectors only.
+An alternative to the published resource statistics for queue and many queue manager metrics is to use the Statistics Events messages.

 These events are available on the Distributed platforms by setting the queue manager `STATMQI` attribute to `ON` and also enabling the `STATQ` attribute for the queue manager and/or individual queues.
 You should also set the `STATINT`